Emanuele-20/CV/README.md

 I also had many formative experiences in different shops around my country where understanding the different team's dynamics and needs was fundamental for developing my own team-skills and apply what I learned in own my team.
 I currently attend weekly process workshops and reviews with other students and coaches continuing to learn and share new concepts and methodologies.

-During this difficult moments for everybody, where most of the work is decentralized, is more important than ever to create and support a healthy team-work environment and being a true believer in the balances that each team has.
+During this particolar moment for everybody, where most of the work is decentralized, is more important than ever to create and support a healthy team-work environment and being a true believer in the balances that each team has.

 ### Problem Solving